Hamsealser/Data-Science/README.md

 Across all datasets, RF models had lower infidelity scores than XGBoost (e.g., 0.0025 vs. 0.0056 in FairJob), showing that SHAP matched model behavior more closely. ✅

-In Skill → Salary, XGBoost infidelity rose significantly (e.g., 0.103 for Python), suggesting unstable explanations despite high feature importance. ⚠️❌
+In Skill → Salary, XGBoost infidelity rose significantly (e.g., 0.103 for Python), suggesting unstable explanations despite high feature importance. ❌

+In the Job Description dataset, Light BERT had near-zero infidelity (0.0000), far better than RF (0.0067), suggesting more accurate explanations. ✅

 ### Sensitivity
 Stability under small input perturbations was highly model-dependent:

 RF models were far more stable, with sensitivity values close to zero — e.g., 0.0015 in FairJob — indicating robust local explanations. ✅

 XGBoost models, however, were highly sensitive, especially in the Skill task (e.g., 57.5 for Spark, 49.6 for Python), meaning small changes to input led to large changes in explanation. ❌

+Light BERT was exceptionally stable in the Job Description task (sensitivity: 0.0003), in contrast to RF (4.13), suggesting superior local robustness. ✅

 **Conclusion:**
-Local SHAP explanations were stable and faithful in **Random Forest** models, but sensitive and inconsistent in **XGBoost**.
+Local SHAP explanations were stable and faithful in **Random Forest** and **Light BERT** models, but sensitive and inconsistent in **XGBoost**.
 **SHAP–LIME agreement** was consistently poor, undermining trust in explanations across methods.
-**Overall rating:** ✅⚠️❌
+**Overall rating:** ✅✅❌

 ---